Donald Nicholson was born in 1916 and graduated in Chemistry in

 format for the internet and available freely throughout the world.

-Dr. Nicholson is now working on what he regards as the most exciting
+Latterly, Dr Nicholson was working on what he regarded as the most exciting

 development of all his work—"Animaps".
 These show the movements of